Menu

 During marking, keep track of which questions were understood or misunderstood.
 Look at the result statistics and if possible, gather feedback from your students.
 Reflect and note modifications for the future.

-If you would like further support, please email Teaching Quality or come along to one of our drop-in sessions.
+If you would like further support, please email Teaching Quality or come along to one of our drop-in sessions or upcoming workshops.